SixArm/rust-101/topics/keywords/struct-keyword-for-custom-data-types.md

 This creates a new `Rectangle` struct with a `width` field of 10, and an `height` field of 20.

-Overall, structs in Rust provide a powerful and flexible way to define custom data types with associated functions and methods, making it easy to organize and manipulate complex data structures.
+Overall, structs in Rust provide ways to define custom data types with associated functions and methods, making it easy to organize and manipulate complex data structures.